spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/getting-started.md

 The medialibrary comes with support for progressive image loading out of the box.
 The tiny blurred image will automatically be generated whenever you leverage responsive images.
 A tiny piece of JavaScript will also be injected to swap the tiny placeholder with the bigger version as soon as it is downloaded.

+If you want to leverage responsive images but don't want the progressive image loading, you can set the `responsive_images.use_tiny_placeholders` key in the `medialibrary` config file to `false`.

 ### Generating the necessary images